The cost of making a video game can range from absolutely nothing to a colossal $174m - the current record for the most expensive game ever developed.

 You need to be sure your game is in tip-top shape before it releases.
 That’s where playtesters come in.

+You need a team of fresh-eyed testers who can tinker with your game without any preconceptions if you really want to root out the bugs.
 It’s a vital job that could spare your blushes ahead of a public release.

 Securing the rights to your own intellectual property (IP) is another important expense that’s easily overlooked by first-time developers.